PRECIOUS-Gold prices ease ahead of Fed minutes as dollar firms

 By Zhe Sun

-LONDON, Aug 21 (Reuters) - Gold prices fell on Wednesday, under pressure from gains in the dollar and uncertainty over whether the U.S. Federal Reserve will begin curbing its bullion-friendly economic stimulus measures from next month.
+LONDON, Aug 21 (Reuters) - Gold inched lower on Wednesday, under pressure from gains in the dollar and uncertainty over whether the U.S. Federal Reserve will begin curbing its bullion-friendly economic stimulus measures from next month.

 Investors are awaiting the release of minutes of the Fed’s July meeting at 1800 GMT, which could give an indication of whether the Fed could begin tapering its $85 billion monthly bond-buying programme as early as September.